Skip to content

 SetInDict()

-Sets a value in a dictionary/table with path validation.
+Sets a value in a dictionary/table with efficient nested path updates and automatic dictionary creation.

 Returns: boolean - Success status